osmlab/labuildings/IMPORTING.md

 ## Import workflow

+### Download and install the auto-tools plugin
+ * The good folks at Mapbox created a plugin to merge building shapes sliced by parcel boundaries.
+You can [find it here](https://github.com/mapbox/auto-tools).

 ### Activating JOSM Remote Control
  * Open JOSM and activate JOSM Remote Control.
 In the JOSM menu, for Windows, select **Edit > Preferences...** or press `F12`.
 For Mac, select **JOSM > Preferences...** or press, `⌘,`.
  * Click on the remote control icon.